Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 After initial setup and launch, monthly management covers ongoing optimization: product feed monitoring and updates, Merchant Center health monitoring and disapproval resolution, bid and budget optimization as campaigns generate conversion data, and monthly performance reporting.
 Shopping campaigns need sustained budget to generate meaningful data.
 Three months of consistent budget across a properly structured campaign generates enough data for automated bidding to optimize effectively and for my team to identify which products are performing and which need feed or pricing adjustments.
 Shopping ads is a compounding channel: the longer campaigns run with consistent budget, the better they perform as the algorithm accumulates purchase signals.

-Feed optimization, Google and Bing campaign setup, bid management, and monthly performance reporting, handled by a team that’s run Shopping ads for high-ticket stores since 2015.
+Let my team handle the Shopping ads while you run the business.
+Feed optimization, Google and Bing campaign setup, bid management, and monthly performance reporting, handled by a team that has run Shopping ads for high-ticket stores since 2015.
+Learn about ads management →

 What You Need Before Starting Ads Management